HOW TO SOW AND GROW RUNNER BEANS IN THE UK

 Runner Beans are not particularly fussy about sunlight.
 Shade all the time won't suit them but partial shade or full sun will do equally well.
 You do need to remember that a 1.8m / 6ft wall of foliage will cast a considerable shadow so consider carefully other plants nearby when deciding where to grow your Runner Beans.

 It is a common misconception that Runner Beans need full sunlight and heat all the day, in fact too much sun and heat can cause them to fail to set a crop even though they may produce lots of flowers.
-This may or may not be a problem for your depending on the weather conditions in your area but read our discussion of this topic at the end of our recommended varieties page for much more information on this subject.
+This may or may not be a problem for your depending on the weather conditions in your area.

 A key point to remember when sowing runner beans is do NOT start them off too early, especially important if you start the beans off indoors.
 This is a common mistake made by those eager to raise an early crop.
 Runner beans will be killed by even the smallest hint of a frost so they must be planted out only when all danger of frost has passed – see the calendar above and the methods below for specific dates (customise those dates your area by clicking here).